team-telnyx/telnyx-mock/README.md

   from within Telnyx's API, and similar to the sample data available in Telnyx's [API reference][apiref].
 * It reflects the values of valid input parameters into responses where the naming and type are the same.
-So if a charge is created with `name=foo`, a charge will be returned with `"name": "foo"`.
+So if a messaging profile is created with `name=foo`, a messaging profile will be returned with `"name": "foo"`.
 * It will respond over HTTP or over HTTPS.
 HTTP/2 over HTTPS is available if the client supports it.